-2 Introduction
+1 Introduction

-2.1 The Large Synoptic Survey Telescope
+1.1 The Large Synoptic Survey Telescope

 LSST will be a large, wide-field ground-based optical telescope system designed to obtain multiple images covering the sky that is visible from Cerro Pachón in Northern Chile.
-The current baseline design, with an 8.4m (6.7m effective) primary mirror, a 9.6 deg field of view, and a 3.2 Gigapixel camera, will allow about 10,000 square degrees of sky to be covered every night using pairs of 15-second exposures, with typical $5\sigma$ depth for point sources of $r \sim 24.5$ (AB).
+The current baseline design, with an 8.4m (6.7m effective) primary mirror, a 9.6 deg2 field of view, and a 3.2 Gigapixel camera, will allow about 10,000 square degrees of sky to be covered every night using pairs of 15-second exposures, with typical $5\sigma$ depth for point sources of $r\sim24.5$ (AB).
 The system is designed to yield high image quality as well as superb astrometric and photometric accuracy.
-The total survey area will include $\sim 30,000$ deg with $\delta < +34.5^{\circ}$ , and will be imaged multiple times in six bands, ugrizy, covering the wavelength range 320-1050 nm.
-For a more detailed, but still concise, summary of LSST, please see the LSST Overview paper (Ivezic et al., 2008).
+The total survey area will include $\sim\!30,000$ deg2 with $\delta<+34.5^\circ$ , and will be imaged multiple times in six bands, ugrizy, covering the wavelength range 320-1050 nm.
+For a more detailed, but still concise, summary of LSST, please see the LSST Overview paper [6]1.

 The project is scheduled to begin the regular survey operations at the start of next decade.
-About 90% of the observing time will be devoted to a deep-wide-fast survey mode which will uniformly observe a 18,000 deg region about 1000 times (summed over all six bands) during the anticipated 10 years of operations, and yield a coadded map to $r \sim 27.5$ .
+About 90% of the observing time will be devoted to a deep-wide-fast survey mode which will uniformly observe a 18,000 deg $^2$ region about 1000 times (summed over all six bands) during the anticipated 10 years of operations, and yield a coadded map to $r\sim27.5$ .
 These data will result in catalogs including over 38 billion stars and galaxies, that will serve the majority of the primary science programs.
-The remaining 10% of the observing time will be allocated to special projects such as a Very Deep and Fast time domain survey.
+The remaining 10% of the observing time will be allocated to special projects such as a Very Deep and Fast time domain survey $^2$ .

 The LSST will be operated in fully automated survey mode.
 The images acquired by the LSST Camera will be processed by LSST Data Management software to a) detect and characterize imaged astrophysical sources and b) detect and characterize temporal changes in the LSST-observed universe.
-The results of that processing will be reduced images, catalogs of detected objects and the measurements of their properties, and prompt alerts to "events" - changes in astrophysical scenery discovered by differencing incoming images against older, deeper, images of the sky in the same direction (templates, see §4.4.3).
+The results of that processing will be reduced images, catalogs of detected objects and the measurements of their properties, and prompt alerts to "events" - changes in astrophysical scenery discovered by differencing incoming images against older, deeper, images of the sky in the same direction (templates, see §3.4.3).
 Measurements will be internally and absolutely calibrated.

 The broad, high-level, requirements for LSST Data Products are given by the LSST Science Requirements Document (SRD).
 This document lays out the specifics of what the data products will comprise of, how those data will be generated, and when.
-It serves to inform the flow-down from the LSST SRD through the LSST System Requirements Document (the LSR; LSE-29) and the LSST Observatory System Specifications (OSS; LSE-30), to the LSST Data Management System Requirements (DMSR; LSE-61), the UML model, and the database schema.
+It serves to inform the flow-down from the LSST SRD through the LSST System Requirements Document (the LSR; LSE-29 [4]) and the LSST Observatory System Spechttp://ls.st/2m9 ifications (OSS; LSE-30 [3]), to the LSST Data Management System Requirements (DMSR; LSE-61 [5]), the UML model, and the database schema (LDM-153 [1]).